 Phonics is taught daily and systematically in Foundation Stage and Year 1.
 We follow the Letters and Sounds programme and use a whole range of resources to support the teaching of phonics.
 Children are also encouraged to use their decoding skills in their reading and writing.
 For more information see our Phonics page.

 We use a range of schemes including Collins Big Cat and Oxford Reading Tree to support early reading in Early Years and Key Stage 1.
 In K.S.2, the teaching of reading follows the Destination Reader approach where comprehension skills are explicitly taught every day in a focussed reading lesson using a carefully chosen whole class text.
 Across the school, children are encouraged to read at home every day as part of their homework.
-Independent readers are asked to complete a Reading Passport which consists of eight reading challenges.
 Children can also take home a book of their choice from their class library.
 For more information see our Reading page.

 Children learn different styles of writing through a whole text approach.
 They read the text and produce writing based around the topic.
 Extended writing opportunities are also planned for in our foundation subjects and we aim to provide cross curricular writing opportunities wherever possible.

 The children and staff are lucky to benefit from the educational consultants at The Literacy Tree.
 Texts are carefully chosen to engage children and encourage them to be critical thinkers, readers and writers.
 You can find out more about The Literacy Tree here: